Blog Hero

 Schedule an Appointment

-Eye Drops for Cataract Surgery
+Eye Drops for Laser Cataract Surgery

 After any eye surgery, patients can expect various instructions to help promote healing.
 Of course, rest is the most common recommendation after surgery.
-But eye drops are also essential in post-operative care, whether you’re a candidate for traditional or LenSx laser cataract surgery.
+But eye drops after cataract surgery are also essential in post-operative care, whether youโ€™re a candidate for traditional or LenSx laser cataract surgery.

-What Is Cataract Surgery?
+What Is Laser Cataract Surgery?

 A cataract is a cloudy or opaque area that develops on the lens.
 The lens or crystalline lens is a transparent, biconvex structure (rounded outward on both sides) located behind the iris.
 The lens changes shape to focus light entering the eye.

 When the lens is clouded, the lens can’t accurately control light.
-So instead of focusing on the retina, light scatters within the eye, causing vision problems.
+So, light scatters within the eye instead of focusing on the retina, causing vision problems.

 Changes to the lens’s proteins and fibers occur naturally due to aging, typically affecting adults over 40.
 However, other health and environmental factors can also cause changes to the lens.